Aefalshaw/Resume_Markdown/resume.md

 Projects:

 **Derive**
-Interactive travel planner website that was designed to combine & collect information from a user about all upcoming trips.
+Interactive travel planner website designed to combine & collect information from a user about all upcoming trips.
 Accessed & stored real-time flight information & points of interest.

 * Team Project
 * Language: JavaScript